pnayak/todos/README.md

-tasks Sample Dropwizard Project
+ToDo's Sample Dropwizard Project
 =============

 A sample Dropwizard Project.
+Setup to use DropWizard with Spring Data for MongoDB and ElasticSearch.
+Allows the following to be CRUD'd:  Users and Tasks.
+Also supports basic healthchecks and metrics.

 Pre-Requisites
 --------------